techquest/api-jam/README.md

 Each API call requires authentication.
 Interswitch uses **_OAuth 2.0_** for APIs.

 ##How do I get Access Token?
 Interswitch has provided libraries (SDK) that helps generate Client Access Token.
 The SDKs generates the Access Token and use it to call the APIs.
 However, if the API requires a User Access Token, developer are advised to use any OAuth2 library they are familiar with.
+Access Token are requested from Interswitch Authorization Server (IAS) called Interswitch Passport

-Sandbox authorization server (Interswitch Passport)
+**Sandbox IAS**
 ```
 https://sandbox.interswitchng.com/passport/oauth/authorize?response_type=token&client_id={clientId}&redirect_uri={redirectUri}
 ```
-Production authorization server
+**Production IAS**
 ```
 https://saturn.interswitchng.com/passport/oauth/authorize?response_type=token&client_id={clientId}&redirect_uri={redirectUri}
 ```